 Where we live, work, and play affects our health.
 Whether or not a neighborhood has safe sidewalks and playgrounds, effective schools, access to consistent and high-quality health care, as well as to jobs and opportunities, can all influence adolescents’ choices and hopes for the future and their present and future health.
 Communities can undertake programs that include broad-based strategies to reach many of the youth in the community (e.g., through communication strategies and media campaigns) and through programs targeting youth most in need of prevention and other program services (e.g., through implementation of evidence-based programs and improved links to services).

 - Implement an evidence-based teen pregnancy prevention program in your area.
 Visit HHS’ searchable database to find a program that was shown effective in reducing teen pregnancy, sexually transmitted infections, and behavioral risks that fits the needs of your community.

 - Find out if there is a HHS-funded teen pregnancy prevention program in your area.
 Check out OAH’s and ACF’s lists of grantees to find organizations working in your state and community.

-- Consider creating a youth development behavioral intervention that emphasizes social and emotional competence, improved decision making and communication skills, self-determination, and positive bonding experiences with adult role models, with a goal of reducing sexual risks, as recommended by the Community Preventive Services Task Force.
+- Consider creating a youth development behavioral intervention.
+Emphasize social and emotional competence, improved decision making and communication skills, self-determination, and positive bonding experiences with adult role models, with a goal of reducing sexual risks, as recommended by the Community Preventive Services Task Force.

-- Encourage schools to use effective tools and resources that help to reduce sexual risk behaviors among adolescents.
+- Encourage schools to use effective tools and resources.
+The right tools may help to reduce sexual risk behaviors among adolescents.